Last updated 22 April 2022

 How Are Adverse Events Monitored?

-The CDC and FDA established The Vaccine Adverse Event Reporting System in 1990.
-The goal of VAERS, according to the CDC, is “to detect possible signals of adverse events associated with vaccines.”
+The CDC and FDA established in 1990.
+According to the CDC, VAERS is used “to detect possible signals of adverse events associated with vaccines.”
 (A signal in this case is evidence of a possible adverse event that emerges in the data collected.)
 About 30,000 events are reported each year to VAERS.
-Between 10% and 15% of these reports describe serious medical events that result in hospitalization, life-threatening illness, disability, or death.
+Between 10% and 15% of these reports describe serious medical events that lead to hospitalization, life-threatening illness, disability, or death.

 VAERS is a voluntary reporting system.
-Anyone, such as a parent, a health care provider, or friend of the patient, who suspects an association between a vaccination and an adverse event may report that event and information about it to VAERS.
-The CDC then investigates the event and tries to find out whether the adverse event was in fact caused by the vaccination.
+Anyone, such as a parent, a health care provider, or friend of the patient, who suspects an association between a vaccination and an adverse event, may report that event and information about it to VAERS.
+The CDC then investigates the event and tries to find out whether the vaccination actually caused the adverse event.

-The CDC states that they monitor VAERS data to
+The CDC states they monitor VAERS data to